Skip to main content

 Friends Stock / Shutterstock

-If your air travel involves children, chances are you’d like to sit together, which can cost you a pretty penny on airlines that charge for seat selection, considering that aisle and window seating is usually more expensive than middle seats.
-Alaska, American, and Frontier airlines all guarantee adjacent seats for a child aged 13 or under and an accompanying adult at no additional cost for all fare types, as long as certain conditions, such as being on the same reservation, are met.
-The U.S. Dept. of Transportation recently submitted a legislative proposal to Congress to require all airlines to provide fee-free family seating.
+If you are traveling with children, chances are you’d like to sit together, which can cost you a pretty penny on airlines that charge for seat selection, considering that aisle and window seating is usually more expensive than middle seats.
+Alaska, American, Frontier, and JetBlue airlines all guarantee adjacent seats for a child aged 13 or under and an accompanying adult at no additional cost for all fare types, as long as certain conditions, such as being on the same reservation, are met.

 Meals if your flight is delayed or canceled

-If a flight cancellation or delay results in you waiting three hours or more, 10 of the major U.S. carriers will provide you with a meal or meal cash/voucher.
-Alaska, Allegiant, American, Delta, Frontier, Hawaiian, JetBlue, Southwest, Spirit, and United airlines all provide this perk for longer delays.
 However, they might not announce it, so make sure to go to the service counter and ask for meal compensation if you qualify.
 All the airlines listed previously (except for Frontier) also provide complimentary hotel accommodations and transportation to and from the hotel for any passenger affected by an overnight delay or cancellation.

 Benefits for bag delays

-Checking a bag is expensive nowadays, and after you’ve paid a (sometimes exorbitant) fee to check your bag, the last thing you want to do is have to stand around for a long time at baggage claim.
+Checking a bag is expensive nowadays, and after you’ve paid a (sometimes exorbitant) fee to check your bag, the last thing you want to do is stand around for a long time at baggage claim.
 If you’re waiting at the luggage carousel for more than 20 minutes after your flight arrives, both Delta and Alaska will offer you 2,500 miles to their respective loyalty programs as compensation.
 Alaska also gives you the alternative of a $25 flight credit.
 Make sure to check the specific airline’s policies for details and how to go about requesting your points or credit.

 ice cream sundae with chocolate sauce